pietervdvn/ALGT/src/Assets/Manual/Thesis/4TypesystemAndGradualization.md

 What about the properties?

-So far, we defined three properties:
+So far, we defined two properties:

 - Preservation
 - Progress
-- Termination

-While progress and termination still hold for this gradual language, Preservation is broken.
+While progress still holds for this gradual language, preservation is broken.

 Even if an expression can be typed gradually, it does not guarantee it can still be typed after a single step.
 Consider following example: